2002 French Grand Prix: Qualifying

 The Arrows team deliberately failed to qualify for the race amidst the team suffering from financial difficulties.

 Panis, 11th, had poor balance and understeer, but set his best time on his final run after pushing hard.
 Massa lapped faster on each run after Sauber improved his car, securing 12th.
 BAR's Jacques Villeneuve, 13th, used the latest Honda engine for qualifying and was happy with how his car performed in slow turns.
 Sato was the only Jordan driver that qualified when Fisichella withdrew from the event, securing 14th.
 He was sent out early in qualifying because Jordan temperatures increases and he improved marginally with each lap.
-De La Rosa pulled over at the pit lane exit with a loss in hydraulic pressure affecting the car's throttle control.
+De la Rosa pulled over at the pit lane exit with a loss in hydraulic pressure affecting the car's throttle control.
 He moved to his spare Jaguar setup, but that had a front wheel sensor problem and a loss of power once it was rectified, leaving him 15th.
 The Toyota pair of Salo and Allan McNish qualified 16th and 17th.
 Salo had grip problems for most of qualifying, while McNish believed Toyota would be slightly more competitive in the session.
 Minardi teammates Mark Webber and Alex Yoong were the final qualifiers in 18th and 19th.
 Webber's car stopped right before the pit lane exit due to a fuel pressure issue, forcing him to drive the spare Minardi car setup for him.
 Yoong's car understeered and he lost time on his last runs due to a fuel delivery issue.
-Arrows made a token appearance in qualifying to avoid FIA-imposed fines for missing rounds of the championship after completing one installation lap in the final practice session; drivers Heinz-Harald Frentzen and Enrique Bernoldi intentionally failed to lap inside 107% of Montoya's pole position time when they slowed in the final third of the lap.
+Arrows made a token appearance in qualifying to meet contractual agreements with Formula One to participate in the event and to avoid FIA-imposed fines for missing rounds of the championship after completing one installation lap in the closing ten minutes of the final practice session; drivers Heinz-Harald Frentzen and Enrique Bernoldi intentionally failed to lap inside 107% of Montoya's pole position time when they slowed in the final third of the lap.
 Both drivers completed three laps each and Arrows left the track after qualifying.

 Post-qualifying

 Jordan sponsor Deutsche Post sought to persuade Frentzen to join Jordan because it wanted a German driver to replace Fisichella in the race.
-The FIA permitted this as long as there were no contractual concerns and all teams agreed 15 minutes before the warm-up session, but Frentzen would have to begin from the back row per the sporting regulations.
+The FIA permitted this under force majeure as long as there were no contractual concerns and all teams agreed 15 minutes before the warm-up session, but Frentzen would have to begin from the back row per the sporting regulations.
 Although all of the teams agreed, Frentzen's lawyer advised him not to join Jordan because his management was concerned about legal consequences from Walkinshaw.